robert-hardy/statistical_inference/PITCHME.md

 You have a pair of tens.
 The fourth street shows a Jack.
 What is the probability that your opponent has made a pair of Jacks?

 Amateur?
 Higher probability, because they are more likely to punt if holding a single queen.

 ---
-My point
-====
-Inference is not an isolated practice.
-The question you ask depends on the problem you are facing.

-Intuition
-====
-We toss a coin 10 times and get 8 heads.
-But still it could be a fair coin.

-We toss a coin 100 times and get 80 heads.

----